Nokia 3310 Announced At MWC 2017 For $51: Everything You Need To Know

 — BBC News (World) (@BBCWorld) February 26, 2017

 The Nokia 331o also features a 3.5 mm AV connector, FM radio and MP3 player apps.
 Connectivity options include micro-USB (USB 2.0), Bluetooth 3.0 with SLAM.
-The Nokia 3310 will set you back by just 49 Euros which translates to just over $51.
+The Nokia 3310 wills et you back by just 49 Euros which translates to just over $51.

-While Nokia doesn’t expect the Nokia 3310 to set the sales charts on fire, it sure is a cute addition to the new Nokia lineup for 2017.
+While Nokia doesn’t expect the Nokia 3310 to set the sales charts on fire, it sure is a cute addition to the new Nokia line up for 2017.
 While the handset might not find many young buyers, it could be easily lapped up in hordes by people who missed the good ol’ Nokias of the yore.
 In fact, the Nokia 3310 could also be a very good backup phone.
 Would you buy one?

 [Featured Image By Nokia Product Page]